-The stories that best illustrate these endorsements are those told by VA’s services users – the men and women whose lives have been transformed by the charity’s intervention.
+The stories that best illustrate these endorsements are those told by Veterans Aid’s services users – the men and women whose lives have been transformed by the charity’s intervention.

-ROBERT, 43, served for 13 years in the Household Cavalry; 13 years after that, life problems brought him to VA.
+He served for 13 years in the Household Cavalry; 13 years after that, life problems brought him to Veterans Aid.
 “Thank you again for everything you and Veterans Aid have done for me.
 Truly saved me from a spiral downwards even further.
 I now have a job and place to live and life can only get better… I am settled in and all is paid sorted and signed off, thank you again so much.
 You guys are unsung heroes.”

-COLIN, ex-soldier, served for 18 years.
-Two years after leaving the Forces, he came to VA for help with employment.
+An ex-soldier, who served for 18 years.
+Two years after leaving the Forces, he came to Veterans Aid for help with employment.
 He said: “Veterans Aid is a life saver and should be really proud of what is doing.
 I am so very grateful.”

 Four days after being pulled out of the river the former soldier contacted Veterans Aid where, within hours, he was given new clothes, hot food and accommodation.
 “I have got my manhood back, my dignity has come back, my self-respect has come back, my faith in humanity has come back.”